 About SpecialtyCare perfusion services.

-In January 2018, the ABRET Neurodiagnostic Credentialing and Accreditation Board recognized SpecialtyCare’s Intraoperative Neuromonitoring (IONM) Training Program with formal Neurophysiologic Intraoperative Monitoring (NIOM) program status, making SpecialtyCare the only clinical services provider to achieve this recognition.
+In January 2018, the ABRET Neurodiagnostic Credentialing and Accreditation Board recognized SpecialtyCare’s Intraoperative Neuromonitoring (IONM) Training Program with formal Neurophysiologic Intraoperative Monitoring (NIOM) program status, making SpecialtyCare the first clinical services provider to achieve this recognition.
 With approval as a recognized program, our surgical neurophysiology (SNI) trainees gain Pathway IV eligibility for ABRET’s Certification in Neurophysiologic Intraoperative Neuromonitoring (CNIM) testing.

 Applicants to the SpecialtyCare intraoperative neuromonitoring program are required to possess a bachelor’s degree, preferably in neuroscience or another life science.
 Each surgical neurophysiologist completes both a structured didactic training course and mentored clinical internship over the course of 12 full months prior to independent practice.